 Efforts like that of the Digital Pound Foundation and Digital Euro Association—which aim to integrate digitization into the economy—must be championed and broadened to garner success for modern payment methods in Europe.
 Not only for instant fiat payments, but for other emerging, digital asset solutions like crypto-enabled payments and CBDCs.

 Instant payments will take center stage across Europe this year, and the widening array of technology and institution-driven options will alter the space for businesses and their end users.
 With CBDCs and crypto predicted to have the biggest impact on the global payments landscape over the next two decades, positive sentiment and action toward further adoption are likely to trend exponentially.

 Emerging tools from non-bank providers may also play a larger role in daily financial activities.
-For example, a digital wallet for online purchases or “buy now, pay later” crypto-enabled solutions that can reduce friction in the enterprise payments ecosystem.
+For example, a digital wallet for online purchases or greater access to liquidity with crypto-enabled solutions that can reduce friction in the enterprise payments ecosystem.

 In certain countries, regulation around open banking and instant payments looks promising and has continued to ramp up.
 For instance, the UK has been proactive in introducing open banking regulation to financial products like mortgages and investments, as well as broadening the capabilities of APIs to better streamline the flow of money and build up payments infrastructure.

 Instant payment technologies coupled with clear regulation can help streamline and digitize the financial industry across the region, increasing competition and innovation in the space to position Europe as a leader in the global economy.